How to Set Up a Raspberry Pi Web Server: A Comprehensive Guide

 Performance: One of the features of Nginx is the high speed of processing and low consumption of CPU resources.
 It can handle a large number of concurrent connections efficiently, making it a good choice for high-traffic websites or web applications.

-Event-Driven Architecture: Nginx uses an event-driven, asynchronous architecture, which is more scalable and efficient than Apache's process-based model.
+Event-Driven Architecture: Nginx uses an event-driven, asynchronous architecture, which is more scalable and efficient than Apache’s process-based model — for a detailed technical comparison see this guide on Nginx vs Apache architecture for further reading.

 Static Content: Nginx excels at serving static content (e.g., images, CSS, JavaScript) quickly and efficiently.